 To help you make the most use of your freezer and save money, we put together an infographic that tells you:

 - What foods can be frozen

 - How to freeze foods

-To make things easier, you’ll be able to print this chart to stick on your fridge or kitchen wall, so you’ll always have this handy info nearby.
+To make things easier, get the full eBook so you’ll always have this handy info nearby.
 Below, you will also find helpful tips to get you started with properly freezing and storing foods.

 What Foods Can Be Frozen?

 First, it’s important to note that freezing food will usually change the quality and texture.
 For example, if you freeze fresh tomatoes, they will turn mushy in the freezer, so they won’t be as enjoyable in a salad or sandwich.
 But dicing or pureeing tomatoes that have been frozen for a soup will yield tasty results!

 Our rule of thumb is that most foods freeze well, but some will require more prep than others.
 Saving time is another way to save money, so you don’t want to buy a ton of groceries just for freezing.
 After all, frozen foods have a shelf life as well, so you want to make sure you don’t spend time prepping foods only to forget about using them.

 The longer that food stays in the freezer, the lower its quality.
 So, keep track of what you have stored in the freezer by keeping inventory with a magnetic board.
 That way, you can still enjoy delicious foods from the freezer because you know exactly how long they’ve been in there.

 - Dairy products, such as milk, cheese, yogurt, butter, and eggs